 Another serious issue is abandonment of residence.
 Examples of when this issue might arise include where the applicant has worked outside of the U.S., his or her spouse or minor children live outside the U.S., or the applicant has spent a substantial amount of time abroad.
 It may be an issue even if the applicant meets the separate requirement of being physically present in the U.S. for more than half of the qualifying time period for naturalization.

 Good Moral Character & Attachment to Constitution

-Most applicants understand that they need to talk to an attorney if they answer yes to any of the questions on pages 12 through 15 of the N-400.
-Unfortunately, though, too many applicants skim through these questions quickly and don‘t realize that a question may apply.
-Or, the applicant feels that what he or she did was not serious, so he or she doesn‘t think a “yes” answer is necessary.
+Most applicants understand that they need to talk to an attorney if they answer yes to any of the questions about arrests, bad acts, removal proceedings, etc., on the N-400.
+However, a significant number of applicants skim through these questions too quickly or erroneously assume that a question does not apply to them.
+Or, the applicant feels that what he or she did was not serious, so he or she doesn't think a “yes” answer is necessary.
 That usually is not a safe assumption.
-Check with an immigration lawyer to be sure.
+Check with an immigration lawyer to find out.